pablodecm/phd_thesis/src/101_chapter_1.md

 where $\textrm{P}_\textrm{L}$ and $\textrm{P}_\textrm{R}$ are the chiral projection operators and $\gamma_5=i \gamma_0\gamma_1\gamma_2\gamma_3$ is
 the product of the gamma or Dirac matrices.
-For massless particles, chirality is equal the helicity
+For massless particles, chirality is equal to the helicity
 $H=(\boldsymbol{p} \cdot \boldsymbol{s}) /  | \boldsymbol{p} |$
 which is the sign of the scalar product of momenta and spin.
 For massive particles, chirality is still defined